proflamyt/300days-of-hacking/Topic39/Break_XOR/README.md

   This will be our assumption today, we will only bruteforce half the ciphertext lenght, by bruteforcing, i mean checking what the key lenght could be . how do i know when i have the right key lenght ? this is where  hamming distance comes in.

-  Hamming distance is the number of bits by which two strings differ, how is this calculated ? , through xor ofcourse , remember the properties of xor
+  Hamming distance is the number of bits by which two strings differ, how is this calculated ? , through xor ofcourse , remember the properties of xor ?
+A bit xor thesame bit results to 0, this lets us know the likelihood we are computing ASCII strings by checking how small the normalized xor string is.

+To explain better

+This leads us to the second phase